italiancode/framp-backend/README.md

 ## Overview

-FRAMP (short for Ramp Finance) is revolutionizing how users interact with crypto and fiat currencies.
+FRAMP (short for Ramp Finance) is a Solana-based platform that simplifies how users interact with crypto and fiat.
 We provide seamless on/off ramping services that bridge the gap between digital assets and real-world needs.

+With FRAMP, anyone can instantly convert crypto to cash (or vice versa), pay utility bills straight from their wallet, and automatically save a portion of each transaction.
+We’re building the financial bridge between Web3 and everyday life, with a focus on speed, accessibility, and real-world utility.

 ### Key Features